Contrasens/GoWaterPi/README.md

 -----------
 * Now an email is send to a selected email address when the watering finishes.
 The email informs about the duration of the watering, time, and internal & external temperature and humidity.
 Info on what packages to install can be found here: https://www.youtube.com/watch?v=0kpGcMjpDcw

 * The irigation system can be fully managed via Google Calendar events (single, recurrent etc).
 The events are then parsed and a cron job starts at the defined time.
-Instructions on how to use and configure Google Calendar API can be found in the GCALCron project: https://github.com/fabriceb/gcalcron
+Instructions on how to use and configure Google Calendar API can be found in the GCALCron project: https://github.com/fabriceb/gcalcron.
+Also good instructions on creating Google API key can be found here: https://docs.simplecalendar.io/google-api-key/

 Future features:
 -----------